PawelGorny/WifSolverCuda/README.md

-     -fresult resultFile: file for final result (default: result.txt) -fresultp reportFile: file for each WIF with correct checksum (default: result_partial.txt) -fstatus statusFile: file for periodically saved status (default: fileStatus.txt) -d deviceId: default 0
+     -fresult resultFile: file for final result (default: result.txt) -fresultp reportFile: file for each WIF with correct checksum (default: result_partial.txt) -fstatus statusFile: file for periodically saved status (default: fileStatus.txt) -c search for compressed address
+     -u search for uncompressed address (default)
+     -d deviceId: default 0
      -b NbBlocks: default processorCount * 12
      -t NbThreads: default deviceMax / 4
      -s NbThreadChecks: default 3364
      -a targetAddress: expected address

-Currently program supports only the case of uncompressed WIF with missing characters in the middle.
+Currently program supports only the case of compressed or uncompressed WIF with missing characters in the middle.
-Support for compressed WIF and characters missing on the beginning will be added very soon.
+Support for WIFs with characters missing on the beginning will be added very soon.

 Program could search for given address or search for any valid WIF with a given configuration.